-This message indicates that the network connection was lost or that the Primary is down.
-See "Probable Loss of Network Connection or Server Is Down" on page 336.
+This message indicates that the network connection was lost or that the Primary is not working.
+See "Probable Loss of Network Connection or Authentication Manager Is Down" on page 298.

 Error swapping encryption keys (2089)

 The Primary and the Replica cannot communicate because there is a problem with the encryption keys.
 Verify that the following files are in the Primary ACEDATA directory: server.cer, server.key. sdti.cer.
 If the files are present, generate a new Replica Package for the Replica and manually apply it.
 If the message persists, contact RSA Security Customer Support.